-A more cost-effective option might be to work with a PEO, which acts as the employer of record for your international employees.
-For example, Globalization Partners’ Global Expansion Platform™ allows you to outsource international payroll.
-We handle all of the details of making sure your international team gets paid on time and in compliance with the laws of the country where they live and work.
+A more cost-effective option might be to work with an Employer of Record.
+For example, an Employer of Record like Globalization Partners handles all of the details of making sure your international team gets paid on time and in compliance with the laws of the country where they live and work.
 We pay your employees on time and in their local currency, making sure that benefits and required taxes get paid, too.

 Should International Employees Be Independent Contractors?

-At first glance, it might seem as if classifying any international workers as independent contractors rather than employees can be one way to streamline your payments and reduce the complexity of the payroll process.
+Hiring an independent contractors rather than employees is an option for your company.
 When you work with independent contractors, your business is not responsible for withholding taxes or for paying social security or unemployment taxes.
 You also do not need to pay employee benefits for independent contractors, and contractors aren’t subject to the same hour restrictions as employees.
 Additionally, your company doesn’t have to be registered in the country the contractor lives in to pay that person for the work they do.

-Independent contractors aren’t simply discounted versions of employees, though.
+However, independent contractors aren’t simply discounted versions of employees.
 They have a relationship with a business that is distinct from the employee-employer relationship.
-When you work with an independent contractor, you cannot expect that you will be their only source of income or employment.
+When you work with independent contractors, you cannot expect that you will be their only source of income or employment.
 Most countries have pretty strict definitions and rules that need to be met before an individual can be considered an independent contractor rather than an employee.

-For example, in the UK, a person is considered a self-employed contractor if they submit bids or quotes to land a project or find work and if they don’t work under direct supervision.
+For example, in the UK, people are considered self-employed contractors if they submit bids or quotes to land a project or find work, and if they don’t work under direct supervision.
 Independent contractors in the UK also submit invoices for the work they perform and the projects they complete.
 Independent contractors in the UK pay their own tax and National Insurance.
-If the person working for your company does those things, then you can most likely consider them an independent contractor.
-But if you hire a person in the UK and dictate the scope of work they do or have them work under a manager or supervisor, they are more accurately described as an employee and should be compensated as such.
+If people working for your company do those things, then you can most likely consider them independent contractors.
+But if you hire people in the UK and dictate the scope of work they do or have them work under a manager or supervisor, they are more accurately described as employees and should be compensated as such.

-If your company tries to classify international employees as independent contractors, it is taking on some risks.
+If your company misclassifies international employees as independent contractors, you are taking on some risks.
 If the court determines that your business misclassified an employee, you can be responsible for paying that person’s taxes, as well as back pay for holiday leave, which is currently 5.6 weeks of paid time per year for most employees in the UK.

-Although classifying international workers as independent contractors can seem like the quick and easy way to handle your foreign payroll, if those workers are found to be misclassified, your company can end up with a hefty bill and a considerable legal headache.
-A better option is to classify your team correctly from the start and to work with a PEO to streamline your international payroll process.
+Although hiring international workers as independent contractors may make the most sense for your company, if you don’t have the necessary guidance to ensure those workers aren’t misclassified, your company can end up with a hefty bill and a considerable legal headache.
+A better option is to classify your team correctly from the start and to work with an EOR to ensure you’re remaining complaint to local labor laws while streamlining your international payroll process.

 Let Globalization Partners Manage Your International Payroll Needs

 If you’re looking to expand internationally and are ready to start hiring employees in other countries, Globalization Partners can help.
-Our Global Expansion Platform™ allows you to onboard employees in 170 countries in a matter of days, without you having to set up subsidiaries in those countries.
-We act as the employer of record for your international team, ensuring that country-specific payroll requirements are met and that your employees get paid on time and in the currency of their home country.
-To learn more about how our platform and services can help your company as it grows, contact us today.
+We act as the Employer of Record for your international team, ensuring that country-specific payroll requirements are met and that your employees get paid on time and in the currency of their home country.
+To learn more about how our solution can help your company as it grows, contact us today.